hirotyjp/rp-project/README.md

-# Remote Bitlocker PIN unlocker
+# Remote BitLocker PIN Unlocker

-This project is to unlock Bitlcoker PIN remotely, using RP2 and RP2040.
+This project provides a way to unlock a BitLocker-protected PC remotely using a Raspberry Pi 2 and an RP2040.
-You can send the PIN via UART from RP2, and it will be sent to RP2040.
-RP2040 have to be connected to PC, and it inputs the PIN as USB Keyboard.
+The Raspberry Pi 2 sends the PIN to the RP2040 over UART, and the RP2040—connected to the target PC—acts as a USB keyboard to input the PIN automatically.

 ## Connections